Spent 25 years writing for the cheap sheets. Then, after a while away, I shot for the impossible from the cheap seats.

 • Forget the Alamo, in the Winter 2019 edition of The Ocotillo Review, published in February 2019 by Kallisto Gaia Press.

-Other publications are listed immediately to the right, just beyond the margins of this piece.
+Other publications are listed HERE.
 Do they measure up to all that Author-ized in ’18 business?
 I doubt it.
 I mean, could anything really?
 About the only thing I can guarantee is that it’ll be a little bit outlaw and plenty off-center.
 Most everything I’ve ever done was, anyway.
 I don’t suspect my writings would be any different, particularly not these writings…

 Hope you enjoy!